 Decision Making Skills

 Do your kids have excellent decision-making skills?
 I don’t mean, do you think they can decide things.
-I mean have to deliberately sit with them and helped them with several processes of making a decision.
+I mean have to deliberately sit with them and help them with several processes of making a decision.
 This process might look like sitting down as a family and including your kids in decisions that affect them.
-Give them a chance to talk, help them to make their case, to refine their argument for something.
+Give them a chance to talk, help them make their case, and refine their argument for something.
 Listen respectfully and consider their decisions and opinions when you’re making the decision.
 Can you model ethical decision-making for your kids?
-Share with them a decision or situation that you have in your work that requires a decision and help them see how you took it apart in favor of the right choice.
-Weighing consequences of pros and cons, then once a decision is made, sticking to it.
+Share with them a decision or situation you have in your work that requires a decision and help them see how you took it apart in favor of the right choice.
+Weighing consequences of pros and cons, then once a decision is made, stick to it.

 Yours for Better Parenting,